MOEAFramework/MOEAFramework/docs/listOfAlgorithms.md

   * Other - [AGE-MOEA-II](#age-moea-ii), [AMOSA](#amosa), [CMA-ES](#cma-es), [MSOPS](#msops), [RSO](#rso), [Random](#random)
 * Single-objective - [GA](#ga), [ES](#es), [DE](#de), [SA](#sa), [CMA-ES](#cma-es)

-In addition, the MOEA Framework provides [JMetal and PISA plugins](listOfPlugins.md) to enable additional algorithms.

 ## Instantiating an Algorithm

 Each algorithm has a collection of parameters (called properties) used to configure specific details, such as their